ypxing/module_shims/README.md

 ```

-## Note for adding shim to one module.
+## Note for adding shim to one module

 For existing module M, below code cannot impact existing classes which have already included M.
 ```ruby